arc-space/arc-whitepaper/design.md

 The result is that everyone can use the published hashes to verify the seed values and then replay the list of actions taken to verify the results.
 Even the contracts responsible for managing outcomes of events.

-A secure, trustless, and verifiable dice rolling system with minimal on-chain events.
+A secure, trust-less, and verifiable dice rolling system with minimal on-chain events.

 ---
 #### Expanding Space